build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 > 19:58:36.785114 IP (tos 0x0, ttl 255, id 15580, offset 0, flags [DF], proto UDP (17), length 68)
     6.0.3.1.5353 > 224.0.0.251.5353: [bad udp cksum 0xea3d -> 0x56f6!]
 0*- [0q] 1/0/0 host-h.local.
 (Cache flush) [2m] A 4.0.0.108 (40)

-`router-3` responds back to `host-c`'s initial request by letting every machine on the `6.0.0.0/8` network know that `host-h.local` is at `4.0.0.108` and that participating machines should follow the same cache protocol described above.
+`router-3` responds back to `host-c`'s initial request by letting every machine on the `6.0.0.0/8` network know that `host-h.local` is at `4.0.0.108` and that machines on that network should update their local name resolution cache accordingly.

 > **host-c**
 > 19:58:36.785144 IP 6.0.3.1.5353 > 224.0.0.251.5353: 0*- [0q] 1/0/0 (Cache flush) A 4.0.0.108 (40)